 The best way to avoid Google penalizing you for invalid traffic is to prevent invalid traffic from occurring.
 Easier said than done.

 Today, I’m going to show you how to prevent a few forms of invalid traffic that are within your immediate control.
+There is also a video below.

 How Google detects invalid traffic sources